jookyboi/jquery.hintbox/README.md

 # Options

-* activeClass (string): The CSS class to use when the textbox has focus
+* activeClass (string): CSS class to use when the textbox has focus
-* filledClass (string): The CSS class to use when the non-focused textbox contains a non-empty string
+* filledClass (string): CSS class to use when the non-focused textbox contains a non-empty string
-* hintText (string): The default text to show when the non-focused textbox contains an empty value
+* hintText (string): Default text to show when the non-focused textbox contains an empty value

 # Events

-The hintbox does not trigger any custom events.
+jquery.hintbox does not trigger any custom events.

 # Methods

-The hintbox does not expose any public methods.
+jquery.hintbox does not expose any public methods.